Evan-Kemph/airflow-chalk-brush/README.md

 **[FILL IN: public Onshape document link]**

 The full parametric CAD is shared publicly, not just the STLs.
-If you want to change a dimension — battery size, brush mount, nozzle diameter, thread clearance — editing the source model is far easier than trying to modify a mesh.
+If you want to change a dimension — battery size, brush mount, nozzle diameter, thread clearance — editing the source model is far easier than modifying a mesh.

 To use it: open the link, then **Make a copy** into your own Onshape account (a free hobbyist account works).
 From there everything is editable.